GPT, But Backwards: Exactly Inverting Language Model Outputs: Results

+\paragraph{Performance on Larger Language Models.} Table \ref{tab:model_table} reports the performance of SODA when inverting TinyStories-33M and how this differs from other LLMs.
+Success rates are decomposed by different subsets of the dataset, specifically by the length of the samples being inverted.
+As expected, performance of the algorithm decreases as the length of the inputs increases, but this trend does not appear to follow the much faster (exponential) increase in the search space.
+SODA appears to be able to reconstruct even relatively long input sequences ($n\in[9,10]$) after exploring only a tiny fraction of the search space.
+See further analysis in Appendix \ref{sec:appendix_len_figures}.

+Contrary to expectations, language model size is not a very strong indicator of inversion success, whether that be measured by their parameter count, number of layers or the size of those layers.
+In fact, GPT-2-XL-1.5B is easier for SODA to invert than the $3\times$ smaller Qwen-2.5-0.5B model, and as easy to invert as the $17.6\times$ smaller GPT-2-Small-85M.
+However, we fixed the amount of iterations of optimisation for each experiment instead of the amount of compute, meaning the inversion of larger LLMs still required more GPU hours to complete.

+Only for the Qwen family we see some indication that larger models are more difficult to invert, at least when the input length $n$ grows larger.
+Their vocabulary size $|\mathcal{V}|$ is also larger than that of the other models, which likely explains why inversion is less successful here, even when keeping the input length fixed.

-\paragraph{Output Information.} Table \ref{tab:tradeoff_table} shows the performance of our SODA algorithm as we vary the amount of information it has access to.
-More specifically, we compare the input reconstruction ability of SODA with the text-only objective function $\Phi_{text}$ against the logit-based $\Phi_{logit}$ (see Equations \ref{eq:obj_text} and \ref{eq:obj_logit}).
+\paragraph{Output Information.} Table \ref{tab:tradeoff_table} shows the performance of our SODA algorithm as we vary the amount of information we have access to.
+We compare the efficacy of the text-based objective function $\Phi_{text}$ against the logit-based one $\Phi_{logit}$ (see Equations \ref{eq:obj_text} and \ref{eq:obj_logit}).
 For the former, we make the number of output tokens vary in the range $m=[1,100]$.
 For the latter, we provide access to the top-$k$ logits of each output token, with $k\in[1,|\mathcal{V}|]$.
-To highlight the differences, we select only short inputs ($n\in[1,3]$) from our Random dataset and run only $1000$ SODA iterations.

-As Table \ref{tab:tradeoff_table} shows, having access to more output information improves our ability to reconstruct the input.
-Crucially, increasing the number of top-$k$ logits per token is more valuable than the number of output tokens themselves.
-Note that the latter has also a significant negative impact on computational efficiency, due to the auto-regressive nature of language models.
-Overall, we confirm that hiding all logit information from the output is an effective strategy to mitigate input inversion, even though it does not prevent it fully as claimed in \cite{Morris2023_language}.
+As expected, having access to more output information improves our ability to reconstruct the input.
+Crucially, increasing the number of top-$k$ logits per token is more valuable than increasing the number of output tokens.
+Note that increasing the latter is also much more computationally expensive.
+We confirm that hiding all logit information from the output is an effective strategy to mitigate input inversion, though it does not prevent it fully as claimed in \cite{Morris2023_language} and recently corrected in \cite{nazir2025betterlanguagemodelinversion}.